sethchurch/project-spellbook/README.md

 ---

 Have fun exploring the magical world of D&D with Project Spellbook!
-If you have any questions or encounter issues, please don't hesitate to open an issue or reach out to us.
+If you have any questions or encounter issues, please don't hesitate to open an issue or reach out.

 Happy character creation and adventuring! 🎲📜🧙‍♂️